clab/dynet/examples/sequence-to-sequence/seq2seq_translator/README.md

 Here is the comparison between Dynet and PyTorch on the [seq2seq translator example](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

+We have already preprocessed and prepared the eng-fra language dataset in `data` folder according to the steps used in the [PyTorch example](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

 ## Usage (Dynet)

 The architecture of the dynet model `seq2seq_dynet.py` is the same as that in [PyTorch Example](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).
 We here implement the attention mechanism in the model.